faudio/faudio/doc/Error handling.md

 @note
     This page is under construction.

-# Errors {#id441}

-Error handling in the Audio Engine comes in three varieties:

-  * User errors
-  * Recoverable errors
-  * Non-recoverable errors

-## User errors {#id1387}

-Program errors are those that are caused directly by the library user, often by using a library function in the wrong way.
-Preferably all such errors should be caught by the compiler, but this is not always possible.

-Some examples of user errors are:

-  * Calling @ref doremir_buffer_peek with an index outside the buffer range.
-  * Calling @ref doremir_destroy on a value after passing it to a destructive function.
-  * Passing a value missing a required interface to a generic function or collection.

-User errors have undefined result, but in practice the process in which the Audio Engine is running will probably crash.
-If the library is built in debug mode, an file number and message is usually printed.

-## Recoverable errors {#id26713}
+Generally, errors can be grouped into *recoverable* and *non-recoverable* errors.

+Non-recoverable errors are those that occur outside the control of the Audio Engine.
+They will usually terminate the process.
 Recoverable errors are those that occur outside the control of the user, but in control of the Audio Engine.

-Generally such errors can be handled by the user by some special mechanism in the library interface such as exceptions or status codes.
+In most systems, such errors can be *handled* by the user by some mechanism in the API such as exceptions.

+# Handling errors {#id441}

 In the Audio Engine, recoverable errors always occur when a function is called, and must be detected by the user by inspecting the return value of the function.
 They are grouped into *optional* values and *error* values.

+## Optional values {#id1152}

 *Optional values* simply means that a function returns null instead of an ordinary value.
 They are used for simple cases where no additional information about the condition is needed.
-Examples of functions returning optional values are
-@ref doremir_list_index and @ref doremir_priority_queue_peek.
+Examples of functions returning optional values are ref doremir_list_index and @ref doremir_priority_queue_peek.

+## Error values {#id24834}

 *Error values* are used in cases where the system has access to information about the error.
 Error values depend on the interface mechanism: any value can be passed to
 @ref doremir_check, which returns true if and only if the value is an error.
-Null is considered to implement error as a special case in the interface mechanism.
-This means that the same procedure can be used to check for optional values and error values.

 Functions returning errors must have their return value passed to @ref doremir_check before the value is used by another function.
 If an error has